yooonabi/yooonabi/README.md

 ##About Me

 > _"First, solve the problem.
-Then, write the code."_ — John Johnson
+Then, write the code."_ —

 - 📍 Based in `Thailand`
 - 🎨 Portfolio: [My Portfolio](https://jiranon-k.yozora.me/)